 on behalf of your Company as and when required.

-If we can help you with this or any other HR issue, please do not hesitate to contact
+If you need help with how to do an appraisal or any other HR issue, please do not hesitate to contact

 a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.